 Acrylic is a tough transparent plastic, an alternative to glass, that first appeared on the market as the trademark, Plexiglass™.
 It is sold under several different names: Lucite™, Optix™ and acrylic glass, but its composition remains the same.
-It is a synthetic polymer of polymethyl methacrylate, or PPMA.
+Chemically, acrylic is a synthetic polymer called polymethyl methacrylate, or PMMA.
 Because it is tough and shatter resistant, it was used during World War II for many things, including periscopes, canopies and gun turrets.
-It is ideal for large aquarium tanks, protective shields at ice rinks, forklift guards, helmet visors and viewing ports on submarines where its shatterproof properties are needed.
+Its shatterproof properties have made it ideal for large aquarium tanks, protective shields at ice rinks, forklift guards, helmet visors and viewing ports on submarines.

 Easily Fabricated and Shaped